-Builder: the late Bill Brower of Orinda CA and the Golden Gate LS Year completed: approx. 1951

-Year acquired by present owner: unknown History, comments:
+Builder: the late Bill Brower of Orinda CA and the Golden Gate LS Year completed: approx. 1948 Year acquired by present owner: October 2020 History, comments:

 Excerpts of various notes from the IBLS webpage: "Another prolific builder of locomotives at GGLS in the 1950's was William Brower, a professor at the University of California in Berkeley.
 Bill would turn out approximately one new locomotive per year.
 He always said that the leftover material in his scrap box from building an engine was the "start" of yet another.
 He built the Lion-Titfield Thunderbolt; the Stourbridge Lion; Thatcher Perkins from the B&O; a Mastodon type too, and so many others.
 Most were in 3/4, 1-inch or 1 1/2-inch scale.
 Any Live Steamer who has seen Mr. Brower's shop can appreciate how this feat was accomplished.
 His shop is the most complete I've ever visited."
-See also his 3/4" Grant 4-4-0 in this series of rosters.
+See also his /4" Grant 4-4-0 in this series of rosters.
 This photo on the IBLS webpage was published in 1956.

-4-8-2

-482.ATSF3745.unknown
+Bottom photo from Bradas was published on the Facebook /4"-page, 27 June 2021.

-Date entry created: 20 December 2019 Plans or castings from: ATSF 4-8-2 prototype

-Lettering: ATSF #3745
+482.ATSF3745.unknown Date entry created: 20 December 2019 Plans or castings from: ATSF 4-8-2 prototype Lettering: ATSF #3745 Scale: 1:16 Owner: unknown Contact: Both Nick Suncin and Don Kallgren are on Facebook.

-Scale: 1:16

-Owner: unknown

-Contact: Both Nick Suncin and Don Kallgren are on Facebook.

-Builder: unknown

-Year completed: built from 2-16-34 to 5-15-34 Year acquired by present owner: unknown
+Builder: unknown Year completed: built from 2-16-34 to 5-15-34 Year acquired by present owner: unknown History, comments:

-History, comments: